Jimpex/unreal-orm/README.md

 ## License

-This project is MIT licensed.
+This project is ISC licensed.
 See [`packages/unreal-orm/LICENSE`](packages/unreal-orm/LICENSE) for full details.